fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 2. Collect pyramids
 3. Continue until you're satisfied with the results

-If you roll the same color as what you already have in the counter
+If you roll the same color as what you already have in the counter then you *must* remove the sized pyramids shown on the IceDice dice and place them in the "carbonite chamber."
+They cannot be accessed again for the remainder of the game.

+TODO